dorea-lee/odin-recipes/README.md

 # odin-recipes
-Projects and assignments created following the guidelines in the Odin Project.
+Project created following the guidelines in the Odin Project.